-14. Member and Officer Training
+14. Member and Officer Training and Corporate Governance

-The increased member consideration of treasury management matters and the need to ensure that officers dealing with treasury management are trained and kept up to date requires a suitable training process for members and officers.
+In order to ensure that appropriate governance arrangements are in place and followed, along with the increased Member scrutiny of treasury management matters and the need to ensure that officers dealing with treasury management are trained and kept up to date, a suitable training process is required.
 The Council will address this important issue by:

-- facilitating workshops for members on finance issues as part of the Member Development Programme - identifying officer training needs on treasury management related issues through the Performance Development and Review (PDR) appraisal process - officer attendance at training events, seminars and workshops - support from the Council's treasury management advisors
+- Facilitating workshops for Members on finance issues as part of the Member Development Programme - Identifying officer training needs on treasury management related issues through the Performance Appraisal process - Officer attendance at training events, seminars and workshops - Support from the Council's treasury management advisors